cmsmcq/Aparecium/A/workplan.md

 The current work plan for Aparecium is:

-* Add new functionality for insertions.
-This has several steps:

-    * Add insertions to the grammar compiler.

-    * Add insertions to the parser.

-    * Add insertions to the parse-forest grammar constructor.

-    * Add insertions to the parse-tree extractor.

 * Work to support more XQuery processors.

   Aparecium currently works with BaseX and Saxon (PE and EE).